-Bass-baritone Andrew Foster-Williams enjoys a vibrant career on both opera and concert stages, his vocal versatility allowing him to present repertoire ranging from classics by J.S.
-Bach, Beethoven, Handel, Mozart, and Weber to works of Romantic and neoclassical masters such as Berlioz, Britten, RichardStrauss, Stravinsky, and Wagner.
-He has appeared on major stages with the most celebrated orchestras and conductors of our day, including The Cleveland Orchestra with Franz Welser-Möst, The Philadelphia Orchestra and Yannick Nézet-Séguin, Salzburg Mozarteum with Ivor Bolton, San Francisco Symphony and Michael Tilson Thomas, Amsterdam’s Royal Concertgebouw Orchestra with Richard Egarr, Hong Kong Philharmonic under Edo de Waart, and the London Symphony Orchestra with Colin Davis.
+Bass-baritone Andrew Foster-Williams performs on both the opera and concert stages, in repertoire ranging from works by J.S.
+Bach, Beethoven, Handel, Mozart, and Weber to those by Berlioz, Britten, Richard Strauss, Stravinsky, and Wagner.
+He has appeared on major stages with celebrated orchestras and conductors, including The Cleveland Orchestra with Franz Welser-Möst, The Philadelphia Orchestra with Yannick Nézet-Séguin, Salzburg Mozarteum with Ivor Bolton, San Francisco Symphony with Michael Tilson Thomas, Amsterdam’s Royal Concertgebouw Orchestra with Richard Egarr, Hong Kong Philharmonic with Edo de Waart, Gulbenkian Orchestra with Lorenzo Viotti, and London Philharmonic Orchestra with Vladimir Jurowski.

-Andrew Foster-Williams’s commercially available releases include Beethoven’s Cantata on the Death of Emperor Joseph II with the San Francisco Symphony (led by Tilson Thomas), Haydn’s The Seasons with the London Symphony Orchestra (C. Davis) and with the Gabrieli Consort & Players (Paul McCreesh), and Gilbert & Sullivan’s HMS Pinafore with the Orchestra of Scottish Opera (Egarr).
-Performances captured for DVD include a Gramophone Award–winning production of Purcell’s The Fairy Queen with Glyndebourne Festival Opera (William Christie) and Rossini’s Guillaume Tell (Antonio Fogliani).
+Andrew Foster-Williams’s commercial releases include La Damnation de Faust with Les Talens Lyriques (led by Christoph Rousset), Haydn’s The Seasons with the London Symphony Orchestra (Colin Davis) and with Gabrieli Consort & Players (Paul McCreesh), Weber’s Euryanthe with ORF Vienna Radio Symphony Orchestra (Constantin Trinks), and Gilbert & Sullivan’s H.M.S.
+Pinafore with the Orchestra of Scottish Opera (Richard Egarr).
+Performances captured for DVD include a Gramophone Award–winning production of Purcell’s The Fairy Queen with Glyndebourne Festival Opera (Wiliam Christie) and Rossini’s William Tell (Antonio Fogliani).